 - Automatically test with self-testing/self-diagnostic battery-operated lighting equipment

 - Automatically test with a computer-based self-testing lighting system

 Besides knowing where to install emergency and exit lights, proper installation requirements must also be adhered to.
 This includes ensuring the lights are appropriately aimed to light the walkway and correctly spaced to avoid overly bright or dark spots.
-Emergency lighting and exit signs must light up in the event of a power outage, which often requires the need for a reliable battery backup.
-Proper installation, inspection and maintenance is a must to avoid code violations and costly fines, and should be left to trained fire and life safety technicians.
+Emergency lighting and exit signs must illuminate in a power outage, which often requires the need for a reliable battery backup.
+Proper installation, inspection, and maintenance are a must to avoid code violations and costly fines and should be left to trained fire and life safety technicians.